 Update/Reinstall your Computer’s Audio Driver

-Sometimes an outdated audio driver software may be the reason why your laptop won’t recognize headphones.
+An outdated audio driver software may be why your laptop won’t recognize headphones.
 Update the audio driver by following these steps:

-- Open Start Menu and search for Device Manager app.
+- Open Start Menu and search for the Device Manager app.
 Open the application.

 - Expand the Audio Inputs and Outputs option by clicking the arrow on the left side.